100 SAT Vocabulary Words You Should Know

 Source: Washington Post

-By familiarizing yourself with these 100 vocab words, you’ll have a solid foundation to tackle any verbal question on the SAT.
+By familiarizing yourself with these 100 vocab words, you’ll have a solid foundation to tackle any verbal question on the SAT, even if you need to make an educated guess

 Everyone learns differently, so finding a study method that works for you is important for memorizing vocabulary words.
 Whether you prefer self-studying or working with a tutor, both can be effective ways to learn the words.

-Writing down words, definitions, and example sentences on flashcards can be a helpful technique.
+Writing down SAT vocabulary words, definitions, and example sentences on flashcards can be a helpful technique.
 You can also make studying fun by playing flashcard games with friends.

 Focus on the words you struggle with and make sure to review them regularly, but don't neglect other words as well.
 Consistent study is key to memorizing vocabulary words for the SAT, so build a study plan that will help keep you on track.